dennisjchen/comp116-dchen/pcaps/README.txt

   arp                                    frames:87 bytes:5220

 20. A fun question: what other interesting things did you find in this PCAP set (e.g., files)?
 	There are some interesting jpeg files.
+There are also a lot of get calls to images, some shopping, views about elon musk, wordpress calendar stuff.